Grand slam (baseball): Team

 In 2006, the Chicago White Sox hit grand slams in three consecutive games against the Houston Astros (June 23–25).
 Scott Podsednik hit the only grand slam of his career in the series opener.
 Joe Crede followed up with a slam of his own on in the second game, and Tadahito Iguchi hit a game tying grand slam in the bottom of the ninth with two outs in the series finale.
 The White Sox became the first team to accomplish this since the Detroit Tigers in 1993.
 On the other hand, the 2007 Kansas City Royals surrendered grand slams in three straight games; two against the Baltimore Orioles (April 13–14) and one against the Tigers (April 16).

 On August 25, 2011, the New York Yankees became the first team in MLB history to hit three grand slams in one game.
 Robinson Canó, Russell Martin and Curtis Granderson took Oakland Athletics pitchers Rich Harden, Fautino de los Santos, and Bruce Billings deep, with each grand slam being hit in a different inning.
 The Yankees would win the game 22–9.

 On June 3, 2017, a record-breaking seven grand slams were hit on one day: One each for the Los Angeles Dodgers, Milwaukee Brewers, Atlanta Braves, Colorado Rockies, Chicago Cubs, Seattle Mariners, and the Los Angeles Angels of Anaheim whose Albert Pujols hit his 600th career home run.

 On August 20, 2020, the San Diego Padres became the first team to hit a grand slam in four consecutive games when Fernando Tatis Jr, Wil Myers, Manny Machado, and Eric Hosmer each hit a grand slam in a series against the Texas Rangers.

 On October 16, 2021, in Game 2 of the 2021 ALCS against the Houston Astros, the Boston Red Sox became the first team to hit two grand slams in one postseason game when J. D. Martinez hit one in the first inning and Rafael Devers hit one in the second.
 Two days later, in Game 3 of the series, Kyle Schwarber hit another slam for Boston to make the Red Sox the first team to hit three grand slams in one postseason series.

 Notable calls

-"Get out the rye bread and the mustard, Grandma, it is grand salami time!"—used by longtime Seattle Mariners lead commentator Dave Niehaus from the 1995 season until his death in November 2010.
-Currently used by Niehaus' longtime partner Rick Rizzs.
+"Get out the rye bread and the mustard, Grandma, it is grand salami time!"—used by longtime Seattle Mariners lead commentator Dave Niehaus from the 1995 season until his death in November 2010, now being used by Niehaus' longtime partner Rick Rizzs.

 Various newspaper accounts show players used the term "grand salami" for a grand slam at least as early as 1966.
 "When Ernie Banks hits a grand slam he always calls it a 'grand salami,'" reported Jack Lang. "'In that way I always manage to get a nice big salami delivered to my home by the Hebrew National salami people,' Banks laughed."